 The whole school will engage in an audiology audit yearly.
-Teachers will undertake a self-evaluation (Appendix G) of their main classroom and provide results to the ToD/ audiology coordinator.
-The ToD/ Audiology coordinator will do a Radio aid learning walk to review radio aid use (Appendix H).
+Teachers will undertake a self-evaluation (Appendix G) of their main classroom and provide results to the ToD.
+The ToD will do a Radio aid learning walk to review radio aid use (Appendix H).
 Students will also give their views in an analysis of classrooms (Appendix I).
 The ERF staff will then identify areas for improvement and suggest adaptions and accommodations as needed.
 This ensures that the classroom acoustics are optimum for listening, language and language.